 Bless all whose lives are closely linked with ours, and grant that we may serve Christ in them, and love one another as he loves us.

-Lord, in your mercy

-Hear our prayer.

-Comfort and heal all those who suffer in body, mind, or spirit, especially those from our parish family: Kimberly, Garnet, Kes, Carolyn, Audie, Emmet, Mary, Laureen, Rick, Kathy, Michael, Mark, Mike, Joseph, Kathryn, Suzanne, James, Robin, Erica, Edna, and Peter; and those we name either silently or aloud (silence is then kept for a time).
+Comfort and heal all those who suffer in body, mind, or spirit, especially those from our parish family: Kimberly, Garnet, Kes, Carolyn, Audie, Emmet, Mary, Laureen, Rick, Kathy, Michael, Mark, Mike, Joseph, Kathryn, Suzanne, James, Robin, Erica, Edna, Sue, Terri, and Peter; and those we name either silently or aloud (silence is then kept for a time).
 Give them courage and hope in their troubles, and bring them the joy of your salvation.

-Lord, in your mercy

-Hear our prayer.

 We commend to your mercy all who have died, especially those we name either silently or aloud (silence is then kept for a time); that your will for them may be fulfilled; and we pray that we may share with all your saints in your eternal kingdom.

-Lord, in your mercy

-Hear our prayer.